cockroachdb/docs/v22.1/common-issues-to-monitor.md

 {% include {{ page.version.version }}/prod-deployment/terminology-vcpu.md %}

-Issues with CPU most commonly arise when there is insufficient CPU to suppport the scale of the workload.
+Issues with CPU most commonly arise when there is insufficient CPU to support the scale of the workload.

 ### CPU planning